 - At the Breakaway

-- and others, as well as a bunch of
+and others, as well as a bunch of - Short works.

-As frontman to Nat Cassidy & the Nines, he has also written and recorded two albums (Pet Symmetry and Everybody Here Says Hi! both available for purchase and download from GFS Productions) and is currently at work on the band's third, a double-album entitled Words of Whiskey.
-He has performed with and without the Nines at venues such as the Knitting Factory, Pete's Candy Store, Arlene's Grocery, Mo Pitkin's, Galapagos, Googie's Lounge, Cafe Vivaldi, and others.
+As frontman to Nat Cassidy & the Nines, he has also written and recorded two albums (Pet Symmetry and Everybody Here Says Hi! both available for purchase and download from GFS Productions) and is currently at work on recording the band's third, fourth, and fifth (he's been busy, okay?).
+He has performed with and without the Nines at historic New York City venues such as the Knitting Factory, Pete's Candy Store, Arlene's Grocery, Mo Pitkin's, Galapagos, Googie's Lounge, Cafe Vivaldi, and others.